A Guide to Student Loan Refinancing

 And that doesn't even count any existing private loans you may have as well.
 The perk of refinancing is that many lenders will allow you to combine all of your loans, federal and private, together into one.

-As referenced above, the process is similar to the federal direct consolidation process, except that process is reserved for federal loans only and does not result in a lower interest rate.
+This process is similar to the federal direct consolidation process, except that process is reserved for federal loans only and does not result in a lower interest rate.

-2. Lowering your interest rate could save you thousands of dollars
+2. May save thousands of dollars

 You need to have at least good credit (if not great), or a cosigner that does